 On the other hand, my friend despite living in a relatively big household, has all kinds of excuses to go out almost everyday: she needs to go to the bank, to the hairdresser, to the gym, to shop here and there for a much needed item or two, or to exchange something she bought yesterday, and of course, to have meals with family and friends.
 Very active in a number of chat groups, she collects jokes and videos for posting, interrupted only when she hangs out at Zoom meetings with her different barkadas.
 Still, she complains quite frequently that she’s going crazy over these extended lockdowns.

 When I exited a couple of these chat groups because their chitchats bothered me, she couldn’t understand.
 “Aren’t you bored being by yourself?”
 She asked.
 “No.” “What do you do all day?”
 “I have a schedule: In the mornings, I answer emails and busines correspondence.
-I also try to make extra time to write on my blog.
+I also try to make extra time to research and write on my blog.
 After lunch I watch TV, return phone calls, do house chores, shop online for deliveries of provisions, and do my exercises.
 I have an early dinner and then read until I feel sleepy.
 My days are full, so I don’t mind these lockdowns!”

 I am an introvert and my friend is an extrovert.
 Introverts are generally quiet--even withdrawn.
 We prefer solitude, or having one-on-one relationships with a few friends instead of being in a crowd.
 We are reflective and introspective and therefore frequently self-aware.
 In short, introverts are drawn to the inner world of thought and feeling.
 That makes us very private and often difficult to know.